St Patrick's Rock

 St Patrick's Rock or St Patrick's Stone is located in the River Clyde (NS461724) close to the Erskine Bridge and the old Erskine Ferry on the Renfrewshire side of the river.
 It is reputedly the location from which the 16 year old Saint Patrick was kidnapped by Irish pirates whilst he was fishing.
 The rock is covered at high tide and it is also the location of a navigation light known as St Patrick's Light.

 History

 Saint Patrick was born in Roman Britain in a place as yet unidentified with certainty.
 His father, Calpurnius, was a decurion.
 At the age of 16, Saint Patrick was kidnapped by Irish pirates whilst he was fishing and taken to Ireland where he remained as a captive for six years.
 He eventually returned to Ireland where he had a major role in converting the Irish to Christianity.

 The legend is said to have arisen or was first recorded in the 19th century.
-The Old Kilpatrick area began to be associated with St Patrick in the 10th century.
+The Old Kilpatrick area began to be associated with Saint Patrick in the 10th century.

 His home was at a place known as 'Bannavem Taberniae' which the etymologists John Irving identifies with the local place name of Bonnaughton.